AdobeDocs/journey-optimizer-apis/src/pages/references/messaging-samples.md

 # Interactive Message Execution code examples

-Below code snippets are using a sample AJO API Triggered Campaigns.
+Below code snippets are using sample Adobe Journey Optimizer API-triggered campaigns.

-For each of these examples to run.
-You first have to create your API Triggred Campaigns in UI and get ready with your Bearer token and API key.
+For each of these examples to run, you first have to create your API-triggered Campaigns in the UI and get ready with your Bearer token and API key.
 Note that these examples are written in curl but we support the language of your choice.

 A detailed description of the API is available [here](https://developer.adobe.com/journey-optimizer-apis/references/messaging/)

+<br/><br/>

 <summary>Example 1 : This Example is to show how you can send an SMS Message to an existing profile in AEP having phoneNumber defined.</summary>
 <p>